CIA cast doubt on 'Havana syndrome' being a foreign attack — reports | DW | 20.01.2022

 Most cases of the mysterious health condition, dubbed "Havana syndrome," are unlikely to have been caused by a foreign power, according to an interim CIA report cited by the US media.

-An interim CIA report has found that US diplomats suffering from the mysterious illness— known as "Havana syndrome" — were not victims in a global campaign by a foreign adversary, media reports said on Wednesday.
+An interim CIA report has found that most US diplomats suffering from the mysterious illness — known as "Havana syndrome" — were not victims in a global campaign by a foreign adversary, media reports said on Wednesday.

 At the same time, the US intelligence agency was continuing its investigation into many unexplained cases.